Baylor University Logo (BU Logo)

-The Baylor University logo was created by creative designers who managed to combine the iconic Baylor Bears monogram with a serious word mark.
+The Baylor University logo was created by creative designers who combined the iconic Baylor Bears monogram with a serious word mark.
 The combination of bright yellow printed letters “BU” and sophisticated dark green lettering proves that the emblem of an educational institution can be both strict and informal at the same time.
-The use of the monogram symbolizes the university’s close association with its sports teams.
+The monogram symbolizes the university’s close association with its sports teams.

 Baylor University: Brand overview

 Baylor University is a private, research-based institution of higher education in the United States.
-It is the largest Baptist institution of higher education in the world, producing bachelor’s and master’s degrees.
-The university also offers doctoral and professional degrees as it is an R2 institution.
+It is the world’s largest Baptist institution of higher education, producing bachelor’s and master’s degrees.
+The university also offers doctoral and professional degrees as an R2 institution.
 In addition, the university has many fraternities that started as local fraternities and joined international movements in the 1970s.
-The university also has its own athletic department called the Bears.
-The teams are members of the Big 12 Conference and compete in NCAA Division I. The university is located in Waco, Texas, and the year of its founding is believed to be 1845.
+The university also has an athletic department called the Bears.
+The teams are members of the Big 12 Conference and compete in NCAA Division I. The university is located in Waco, Texas, and its founding is believed to be in 1845.

 Meaning and History